plclub/metalib/Stlc/README.md

 CONTENTS

-  Definitions.v     - Definition of STLC using locally nameless
+  Definitions.v     - Specification of STLC using locally nameless
                       representation (LN)
   Lec1\_full.v      - First set of lecture notes, with exercises
                       about LN